 Completion of this year’s Residential Valuation Standing Instructions Version 2.1 Online Module is compulsory for Valuers undertaking residential valuation on bank panels (Lenders’ requirements may vary).
 The Standing Instructions provide a single set of Standing Instructions to be adopted by the industry with respect to PropertyPRO, Restricted and Progress Inspection Reports..
 Valuers who seek or wish to maintain a place on a Lender panel must complete the module before they can commence panel valuation work for 2019.

-The Lenders require Valuers to complete the online module by 31 Dec 2018 (but please be aware that the API offices will be closed 24 December 2018 (COB) until 7 January 2019 – offices reopen on 10 January 2019).
+The Lenders require Valuers to complete the online module by 31 Dec 2018 (but please be aware that the API offices will close at midday on 21 December and reopen on 7 January 2019).
 The cost is $60 and Members will be awarded 3 CPD points for completion.

 Risk Management Module Completion Certificates